 Scared of the dark?
 Wary of what lurks in Central Florida waters?
 Don’t be!
 This fun, educational excursion with A Day Away Kayak Tours is a perfectly safe way to take kayaking to the next level.

-The shallow lagoon waters on the Space Coast are filled with sparkling microscopic algae called dinoflagellate, as well as a species of jiggly non-stinging jellyfish that glow green or blue when bumped into with a paddle, your hand or a wayward mullet.
+The shallow lagoon waters on the Space Coast are filled with sparkling microscopic algae called dinoflagellate, as well as a species of jiggly non-stinging jellyfish that glow green or blue when bumped into with a paddle, your hand, or a wayward mullet.
 No, the glowing creatures aren’t a result of NASA experiments gone wrong, though the kayak guides have certainly heard that joke before.
 When you dip your paddle into the dark water, you’ll see sparkles.
 It’s so unexpected!

 Depending on what time of year you visit, the sparkles range anywhere from spectacular to muted.
 High season for the bioluminescence is summertime, but even in November, we saw plenty and felt like it was a good value for the price.
-We weren’t lucky enough to spot a dolphin or a manatee on this trip, but depending where you launch it is possible.
+We weren’t lucky enough to spot a dolphin or a manatee on this trip, but depending on where you launch it is possible.
 And the bioluminescent glow of a big mammal underwater is said to be almost a spiritual experience.

 Explore The Final Frontier at Kennedy Space Center